 where there is sadness, joy.

 This prayer encompasses the Franciscan spirituality, which is why I believe that embracing the Franciscan spirituality as women is not just a good way to express our femininity and womanhood, but also a great way to create change within our homes, within our marriages, within our families, and within our communities.

-You don’t even have to be a Poor Clare or go into a religious order to do this…..unless, of course, THAT is your vocation.
+To embrace Franciscan spirituality, you do not even have to be a Poor Clare or go into a religious order to do this…..unless, of course, THAT is your vocation.

 To Be Instruments Of Peace And Live In Joy

 Create joy wherever you go.
 This can seem rather difficult at the moment with the upheaval going on currently in the world, and the media force-feeding us information and images to keep us in a state of fear, helplessness and hopelessness.

 Yes, it is good to keep informed, but sometimes, you just have to switch off the TV and go do something that brings peace and joy to you or your family.

 To Live In Communion With Christ and Be Open To The Holy Spirit

 There are always excuses for why we can’t make time for God, including being too busy, focusing on work or studies, not having enough time and so on.

 To Live As Sisters And Brothers Of All People And Of All Creation, And To Be Committed To Upholding The Dignity Of All Creation

 States in the US are demanding secession, the UK wants to leave the EU, Scotland wants to leave the UK, even the earth itself is being split in multiple places due to earthquakes and volcanoes.

 Sometimes, I wonder if the all these natural disasters were are seeing on the earth is not due to current continual events of war, discord, pain, and violence.

 Take care of your pets, your garden, your houseplants and each other.

-Avoid conflict and anyone who brings conflict into your life because the poison will spread and before you know it, you are irritable, angsty and taking it out on loved ones and people around you.
+Avoid conflict and disengage from anyone who brings conflict or chaos into your life because the poison will spread and before you know it, you are irritable, angsty and taking it out on loved ones and people around you.
+Emotions are truly contagious.

-You will see His beauty and His love, not just in the face of that cute little kitten you see on Facebook videos, but also in the face of the sick and the helpless.
+You will see His beauty and His love, not just in the face of that cute little kitten you see on Facebook videos, but also in the face of the sick and the helpless in your community.

 To Be At The Service Of The Less Fortunate

 You can also donate, not just money, but food, clothing, furniture and so on to those in need.

 Be grateful for what you DO have and try to help those in a less fortunate position as yourself.

 To Live In Simplicity And Humility

 Too many mothers today refuse to stay home with their children because they want to work so they can have the latest car, the biggest house and more and more stuff to impress others.

 They proudly claim that women can have it all.
 Does that not sound like greed and Satanic propaganda to you?

 Ask yourself – if there was no one for me to impress, would I really buy this stuff or work these extra hours?